 And even after your baby is born and you start to travel with him/her you’ll still hear: Just wait until he starts walking, then it’s going to be really difficult to chase him around.
 I actually can’t wait for him to start walking.
 He’s already heavy and I’d rather be able to put him down for a second.

 I didn’t want to give up my travels, so I knew I had to start my baby boy early.
 While I wasn’t planning on flying anywhere for at least a month, circumstances forced us to take him on a plane at 2 weeks, which was absolutely fine.
 He ate and then slept through the entire flight.
-Seriously guys, where’s the difficult part?!
+Babies are so easy to travel with comparing to toddlers 😛

-We took a first domestic family trip when baby Dylan was a month old and international holiday at 2 months.
+We took a first domestic family trip when baby Dylan was a month old and an international holiday at 2 months.
 A little bit later I took him on a trip alone, and just before he turned 4 months he traveled with me on a business trip to Malta.
-He actually prefers to be out and about exploring, rather than sitting at home, where he gets bored – and he’s only 4 months old!
+He actually preferred to be out and about exploring, rather than sitting at home, where he gets bored – and he’s only 4 months old!

 Traveling Alone with a Baby: It Can Be Done (& Fun)!

 Many travel mum blogs will tell you that traveling alone with a baby isn’t easy.
 While I agree, I wouldn’t say it was hard either – ‘different’ would be a good word for it.
 I actually enjoyed finally having a travel buddy, even if I can still basically talk to him and he can’t talk back yet, apart from his usual gu-gu noises.

-Naturally, as Dylan is a baby he requires more attention, gets dirty with all the food, and needs constant diaper changes because surprise, babies poop.
+Naturally, as Dylan is a baby he requires baby attention, gets dirty with all the food, and needs constant diaper changes because surprise – babies poop.